CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 > It is important to note that for the same ACI property, legacy and redefined attributes cannot be used simultaneously.
 Attempting to do so will result in an error during configuration validation.

-A downside to this approach is increased verbosity in the plan output due to the "known after apply" state for each legacy attribute not provided when a change is detected.
+A downside to this approach is the increased verbosity in the plan output when a change is detected due to the display of the "known after apply" state for each non-provided legacy attribute.
 This is a temporary drawback which will be resolved once deprecated attributes are removed in the next major release.

 ## Changed Behavior for Relations

-In an ACI setup, Managed Objects (MOs) represent the different physical and logical parts within the Management Information Tree (MIT).
-These MOs can be linked through relationship MOs, which define how different MOs are connected.
-Relationship MOs act as connectors that establish links between two or more MOs, helping to organize and structure the hierarchical relationships within the MIT.
+In an ACI fabric, Managed Objects (MOs) represent the different physical and logical parts within the Management Information Tree (MIT).
+These MOs can be linked through relationship MOs, which define how different objects are connected.
+Relationship MOs act as connectors that establish links between two or more objects, helping to organize and structure the hierarchical relationships within the MIT.
 In ACI, these relationships can be of two types: explicit or named.

-1. **Explicit relations** These require the target Distinguished Name (DN) to be specified in the tDn attribute of the relationship MO, where only one target exists for the relationship.
+1. **Explicit relationships** These relationships require the target Distinguished Name (DN) to be specified in the tDn attribute of the relationship MO, where only one target exists for the relationship.
 If the target DN is absent, the relationship cannot be established.
-2. **Named relations** These require the name (identifier) attribute to be specified in the relationship MO, triggering a resolving mechanism based on precedence order.
-This allows the relationship to form with any MO in the precedence order.
+2. **Named relationships** These relationships require the name (identifier) attribute to be specified in the relationship MO, triggering a resolving mechanism based on a precedence order.
+This allows the relationship to form with the first MO that exists in the precedence order.

 In non-migrated resources of the Terraform Provider ACI, the relationship types are hidden from the user by allowing a DN (resource ID) or name input.
 The relationship type determines which attribute (name vs tDn) is added to the payload.
-In SDKv2, there was no enforcement (only warnings in logs) of the final plan needing to match the applied state, which allowed us to strip the name from a provided DN for named relations and add that to the payload for named relations.
-However, the migration to the Plugin Framework enforces the final plan to match the applied state.
+In SDKv2, there was no enforcement (only warnings in logs) of the final plan needing to match the applied state, which allowed us to extract the name from a provided DN for named relationships and use that extracted name in the relationship payload.
+However, the Plugin Framework enforces that the final plan values have to match the applied state.

-Consequently, for the ACI Provider, using the name of the provided tDn for named relation MOs means the DN input may not match the resolved tDn, potentially causing provider errors.
+Consequently, for the ACI Provider, using the name of the provided tDn for the named relationship MOs means that the user provided DN may not match the resolved tDn, potentially causing provider errors.
 Due to this change, we decided to expose only configurable attributes as input for resources, requiring the name attribute instead of the DN for named relationships.

-To ensure the final plan matches the applied state, legacy attributes representing a Distinguished Name (DN) of a named relation must be resolved into the correct target Distinguished Name (tDn).
-This requires the object to exist when establishing the relationship; failure to do so will cause the provider to panic.
-See provider panic exmaple below.
+To ensure the final plan matches the applied state, legacy attributes representing a Distinguished Name (DN) of a named relationship must be resolved into the correct target Distinguished Name (tDn).
+This requires the object to exist when establishing the relationship; the absence of the object will cause the provider to panic.
+See provider panic example below.

 ```bash
 ╷